-Vacation schedules will be posted between November 1st and November 15th for vacation scheduled from January 1st to July 31st of each year.
+Vacation schedules will be posted in a noticeable location accessible to employees, between November 1st and November 15th for vacation scheduled from January 1st to July 31st of each year.
 The Employer must approve (or deny based on seniority) these vacation requests by December 15th of each year.
 Vacation schedules will be posted between March 1st and March 15th for vacation scheduled from August 1st to December 31st of each year.
 The Employer must approve (or deny based on seniority) these vacation requests by April 1st of each year.